Ghira221/API_recipes/guacamole.md

 * pepper
 * salt
 ## Instructions
+1. add one avocado to a bowl
-Mash it all together with care.
+2. mash it all together with care